-My Betty Blocks is an application management environment that enables you to create new apps, invite or delete users, work with sandboxes and other settings of your applications.
+My Betty Blocks is an application management environment that enables you to create new apps, invite or delete users, and work with sandboxes and other settings of your applications.
 This guide is going to walk you through the sets of development standards and best practices to take into account while managing your applications.

 Users with permission to Create applications are able to create a new application.
 After the production application is created, it’s recommended to create 3 sandboxes (aka DTAP).
 In order to do this, one needs permission to Create sandboxes (and branches).